markjprice/cs12dotnet8/docs/errata/improvements.md

 If you do so, then you will notice the warning about a vulnerability with the packages up to early January 2024.
 Since January 9, 2024 the vulnerability has been fixed with versions `4.0.5`, `5.1.3`, and `5.2.0-preview5.24024.3`, as shown in the following screenshot:

 ![Vulnerable packages](improvement-p517.png)

+# Page 535 - Scaffolding models using an existing database

+> Thanks to [BoredNumb](https://github.com/BoredNumb) for raising this [issue on April 11, 2024](https://github.com/markjprice/cs12dotnet8/issues/33).

+The instructions in this section apply to any data provider not just SQLite.
+Some readers who choose to use SQL Server do not realize this, so in the next edition, I will add a note to explicitly say that whatever data provider you use, you will need to add a reference to the `Microsoft.EntityFrameworkCore.Design` package.

 # Page 541 - Querying EF Core models